phord/grok/Design.md

 to process blocks consistently.

 ## Framer
 Handles displaying and tracking log line fragments.
 There are two modes to consider here:
 Wrapping or Chopping.
-But chopping is the same as "no framing" so we can probably ignore it.
+Chopping is similar to "no framing", and can be largely ignored.

 In wrapping mode, each line is iterated in passthrough mode with a FragmentInfo added.
-Lines which are longer than the desired width will be iterate more than once, with different FragmentInfo for each duplicate indicate a separate section of the line as the fragment.
+Lines which are longer than the desired width will be iterated more than once, with different FragmentInfo for each duplicate indicate a separate section of the line as the fragment.
 A fragment is a section of a line which will fill at most one page-width of text for a row.
 Iterating forward is easy to reason about.
 If a line is shorter than the requested width,